 - It causes zero disruption to clients

 By pooling and sifting through everyone’s best ideas we have developed a best practice standard and, by structuring the resulting benchmark as an industry utility governed by its users, we have created the freedom for the standard to continue to evolve and refine as we learn more about the relative behaviors of institutional clients.

 This has created a common language that firms can use to compare their performance at the key moments that matter, regardless of their technology stack and how they manage their CX on a day-to-day basis.
 Without this comparison, you simply will not know if feedback that says “you’re good” is good enough.

 Achieving all this requires an investment in time, effort and a behavioral analytics capability.
 Now that a standard taxonomy of behavioral data exists, in the final blog in this series we will discuss the benefits of shortcutting that effort: pull the new standard off the shelf, establish or improve your CX measurement immediately, compare yourself against your peers, and then start predicting and influencing future behaviors to ensure their experience of your firm sticks in their memory.

 As a discipline, CX is still in its infancy.
 This is particularly the case in the context of B2B asset management.
 Accomplish is on a mission to change this with new tools that help asset managers stand-out from the crowd through the experience they give their clients.

-This was the second blog in a 3-part series on the advantages of behavioural benchmarking and how it fills the gap in the asset management industry’s toolbox.
-In our final article, we will discuss why behavioural benchmarking is a welcome development for all.
+This was the second blog in a 3-part series on the advantages of behavioral benchmarking and how it fills the gap in the asset management industry’s toolbox.
+In our final article, we will discuss why behavioral benchmarking is a welcome development for all.